songyy0415/epsilon/poincare_junior/doc/tree.md

 Types are sometimes grouped together inside RANGE that provide similarly the method `tree->isNumber()`.

-You may also be intersted by the various tree methods that you will find here :
+You may also be interested by the various tree methods that you will find here :
 **TODO**

 Unlike the previous poincare, Tree can only be iterated forward.
 You can't